weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 1.  **Default Skin**: Changing the skin will change the appearance, theme palette and other user interface elements.
 Users can change the default skin set for ESS and/ or set any of the available skins by choosing the respective values from this dropdown.
 If no values are set for this parameter or None is selected as its value, the ESS will appear in the default skin.

-**Note**: This can be done by any users having admin rights or having the required permissions to make these changes in HR Works.
+**Note**: This can be done by any users having admin rights or having the required permissions to make these changes in HROn.
 If you want to allow the employees/ ESS users also to change the theme set here or the default theme, see the details provided on the **Allow Skin Change By Users** parameter.
 ![](images/prod-enhance-image78.png)

 1.  **Allow Skin Change By Users**: We can set either Yes or No as the values for this parameter, which will decide whether to allow employees/ ESS users to change the skin of ESS application.